This Is Why Your Dog Likes to Sniff Another Dog’s Butt

-When humans first meet, we shake hands, make eye contact and ask questions to get to know each other.
+When humans first meet, we shake hands, make eye contact, and ask questions to get to know each other.
 This greeting usually gives us enough information to make some safe assumptions about a person’s approximate age, health, and current mood.
 Dogs do the same thing, but in a much more crude way—they get their information by sniffing each other’s butt.
+Have you ever wondered why puppy breath smells so good?

 If you have a pup, you know how unappealing this can be to watch.
 Luckily, evolution is on their side!
 While dogs can sniff 10,000 to 100,000 times more than us mere human beings, they have a special super organ, called Jacobson’s organ, in their naval cavity that prevents the smelling of poo and enhances the smell of everything else.
 Does your dog also eat its own poop?
 Here’s why they do.